GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/events/index.md

 ## Manifest

-*
+{% Aside %}
-* No manifest, no methods, this is just a namespace for event types.
+No manifest, no methods, this is just a namespace for event types.
-*
+{% endAside %}

 An `Event` is an object that allows you to be notified when something interesting happens.
 Here's an